Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/index.md

 ### Troubleshooting

-When authentication fails, the client does not have access to any details explaining the failure.
+When authentication fails, the client does not have access to any details that explain the failure.
 The security reason for this omission is to prevent malicious reconnaissance.
 Instead, the details are recorded inside Kong's error logs under the `[mtls-auth]` filter.